MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ```

 > [!NOTE]
-> The line `from GroversTutorial import FactorizeWithGrovers2` in the Python program imports the Q# code we've written previously.
-Note that the Python module name (`GroversTutorial`) needs to be identical to the Namespace of the operation we want to import (in this case, `FactorizeWithGrovers2`).
+> The line `from GroversTutorial import FactorizeWithGrovers2` in the Python program imports the Q# code you previously wrote.
+Note that the Python module name (`GroversTutorial`) needs to be identical to the Namespace of the operation you want to import (in this case, `FactorizeWithGrovers2`).

 The program generates the following histogram: